Float-Capital/envio-greeter-tutorial/TUTORIAL.md

 ## Step by step instructions

-Here is an end to end list of unexplained commands
+Here is an end to end list of unexplained terminal commands, we will break this down in more detail below.

 ```bash
 mkdir envio-greeter-tutorial